mliou8/emoji-music-player/README.md

 To-dos:
--- List of songs, at least 10 songs that all have a value split (key corresponding) -- Calculate positions and generate a song based on that.
+-- List of songs, at least 10 songs that all have a value split (key corresponding) -- Each song should correspond to certain values, and those values will rank up on a graph.
+The ultimate value will determine which song is selected.
+-- Calculate positions and generate a song based on that.
 -- Fix up styling
 -- Deploy!